Kombuss/QFPD-analysis-scripts/README.md

 # Momentum and real space data analysis

-MATLAB® live script for bacis analysis of dispersion (k-space) and real-space energy profile (r-space) data in .spe files.
-Created for usage of Quantum fluids in photonic devices research group of Wrocław University of Science and Technology.
+MATLAB® live script for basic analysis of dispersion (k-space) and real-space energy profile (r-space) data in .spe files.
+Created for the usage of the Quantum Fluids in Photonic Devices research group of Wrocław University of Science and Technology.
+Mainly for analyzing exciton-polariton dispersion.

 ## Instalation

 1. Download repository and unpack compressed folder.
 2. Open **`Momentum_and_real_space_data_analysis.mlx`** in MATLAB®.
 3. Go to HOME, then Set Path.
 Click Add Folder with Subfolders and add folder that you unpacked.
+4. Add necessery add-ons listed below.
-4. Script should be ready to run.
+5. Script should be ready to run.

 ### Necessary MATLAB® Add-Ons